 Allow 3rd party apps in app permission for individual users.

-- Even if the org-wide policy setting has “Allow third party apps” set to ON, you should ensure if the individual app permission for users also allows Sequr app to be searched and installed from app store.
+Even if the org-wide policy setting has “Allow third party apps” set to ON, you should ensure if the individual app permission for users also allows Genea app to be searched and installed from app store.

-- If you want to permit only selected users to be assigned with the Sequr app, create and assign custom policies to individual users or users in a group.
+If you want to permit only selected users to be assigned with the Genea app, create and assign custom policies to individual users or users in a group.
 More about creating custom policies for users can be found at Microsoft Teams help document.

 To view or change the current policy assigned to the user using the Microsoft Teams admin center, follow the steps below: